mcarifio/blog/src/git-server-over-ssh.md

 openssh-clients-0:7.9p1-3.fc29.x86_64
 ```

-Hopefully, you'll find no shenigans with command aliases, bash functions or scripts/executables shadowing the official `ssh` that came from a platform package.
+Hopefully, you'll find no shenigans with command aliases, bash functions or scripts/executables shadowing the official `ssh` binary that came from a platform package.
 Likewise, you're not getting shuttled off to another executable.
 I'm demonstrating a healthy paranoia here, but stranger things have happened.
 The Interwebs also advocates all sorts of "fixes" for `ssh` which involve intercepting `/usr/bin/ssh` in some way.
 Very creative.
 You probably want to avoid them if possible.

 Can you connect to `${remote_host}`?